Kodavoor

 Kodavooru is a small town belonging to the temple city of Udupi in Karnataka, India.
 Home to Lord Shankaranarayana Temple and many other small sacred Hindu temples, it has a long history of its own.

-History

-Legend has it that Kroda Muni, a Hindu saint, had his ashram here and was doing 'thapassu' here for the good of the world, thus the name Krodasharama, which then converted into Kodavooru.

 Nature and landscape

 Being a typical coastal town, it is surrounded by coconut trees and paddy fields which contribute to its fine appearance during the monsoon.